komsan-k/SCI-103/README.md

 ## Course Overview
-SCI-103 Physics I is a calculus-based introductory course for engineering students covering the fundamental principles of waves, electricity, and magnetism.

-The course begins with wave phenomena, including traveling and standing waves, superposition, beats, reflection, and interference.
-It then introduces electricity through electrostatics, electric fields, Gauss' law, electric potential, and basic DC circuits.
-The final section explores magnetism, including magnetic fields, magnetic forces, electromagnetic induction, and electromagnetic waves.
+SCI-103 Physics I is a calculus-based course for engineering students covering the fundamentals of **waves, electricity, and magnetism**.
+Topics include wave behavior, electrostatics, electric fields, Gauss' law, electric potential, basic DC circuits, magnetic fields, electromagnetic induction, and electromagnetic waves.
+The course emphasizes calculus-based problem-solving and engineering applications, providing a strong foundation for advanced studies in engineering.

-Emphasis is placed on applying physics concepts and calculus-based problem-solving to engineering applications.
-By the end of the course, students will have a solid foundation for advanced studies in electrical, electronic, computer, and communication engineering.
----